adampielak/proxmox-ubuntu-fileserver/README.md

 Optional Prerequisites are:
 - [x] Proxmox node configured with SSD ZFS Cache (Highly Recommended)
-- [x] You have a working SMTP mail server account (We recommend mailgun.com)
+- [x] You require a working SMTP mail server account so the server can send alerts (We recommend you use mailgun.com smtp servers)
-- [x] pfSense is fully configured including steps [PFSENSE-SETUP](https://github.com/ahuacate/pfsense-setup) and [PFSENSE-HAPROXY](https://github.com/ahuacate/pfsense-haproxy)
+- [x] pfSense is fully configured including steps [PFSENSE-SETUP](https://github.com/ahuacate/pfsense-setup) and [PFSENSE-HAPROXY](https://github.com/ahuacate/pfsense-haproxy).
+All remote access will be via PfSense HAProxy.

 Tasks to be performed are:
 - [About LXC Homelab Installations](#about-lxc-homelab-installations)